xination/bash_script_Utility/README.md

 # General guide
-After you download a bash script,and you may need to grant the script 'run' permission.
+After you download a bash script,and you may need to grant the script 'run' permission. <br>
 To do this, you can type: <br>
 $ chmod 755 script.sh <br>.
 In the following, I use 'script.sh' for my short-handed notation.